redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 Using this mechanism, a SQL Server capture process monitors all databases and tables the user is interested in and stores the changes into specifically created _CDC_ tables that have a stored procedure facade.

 The database operator must [enable](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-2017) _CDC_ for the table(s) that should be captured by the connector.
 The connector then produces a _change event_ for every row-level insert, update, and delete operation that was published via the _CDC API_, while recording all the change events for each table in a Redis Enterprise Database with a choice of your data structure such as [Hashes](https://redis.io/topics/data-types#hashes).
+Please see a list of supported data structures [here](../../docs/writers.md), and it's usage examples.

 The connector is also tolerant of failures.
 As the connector reads changes and produces events, it records the position i.e. [(_LSN / Log Sequence Number_)](https://docs.microsoft.com/en-us/sql/relational-databases/sql-server-transaction-log-architecture-and-management-guide?view=sql-server-ver15#Logical_Arch) in the target Redis Enterprise database that is associated with _CDC_ record with each event.